veeneck/ryan.blog/content/blog/import-wordpress-nested-comments-into-hugo.md

 **Human Time Difference**

 Wordpress has a nice [human_time_diff](https://codex.wordpress.org/Function_Reference/human_time_diff) function that tells the reader how long ago a comment was made.
 For example, "3 minutes ago."
 I haven't found a convenient way to do this in Hugo, but there is a JavaScript library to the resuce.
 [Moment.js does exactly that](http://momentjs.com).

+**Show Pending Comment**

+This is an obvious answer, but I thought it would be worth noting for anyone who read the NetworkHobo guide.
+After a reader comments, they are shown markup indicating that their comment is pending.